 Another thing to keep in mind is that the Snow kit is made to be easier and safer to use.
 Most kits require you to put whitening gel into a tray, that you then put into your mouth.
 Applying the gel in such a way can result in excess gel inside your mouth and on your gums, and uneven application on your teeth.
 Since the Snow system comes with whitening wands, you can apply the exact amount of gel required to your teeth and ensure even coverage.

 If this sort of LED whitening interests you, you can head over to their user-friendly website and buy yourself a kit right now!
 You can choose to bundle your purchase with other goodies, such as charcoal floss and lip balm, or buy couple and family kits as well.
 There's also a wireless kit if you want totally hands-free, on-the-go treatment.
-And for a limited time, Snow is giving customers 25% off their order with promo code SMILE.
+And if you make a purchase, you can use code BDAY to get 20% off your order.
 For more information about Snow, have a look at our Snow review as well.

 Snow Wireless kit